franzBucher/esphome-bthome/docs/src/content/docs/getting-started/introduction.md

 ---
-title: Introduction
+title: BTHome for ESPHome
 description: BTHome v2 BLE Protocol Component for ESPHome
 ---

-**ESPHome BTHome** is a component that enables your ESP32 or nRF52 devices to broadcast sensor data using the [BTHome v2 protocol](https://bthome.io/).
-This allows seamless integration with Home Assistant and other BTHome-compatible receivers.
+**BTHome for ESPHome** is a component that enables your ESP32 or nRF52 devices to broadcast sensor data over Bluetooth Low Energy using the [BTHome v2 protocol](https://bthome.io/).
+This allows seamless integration with Home Assistant auto-discovery and other BTHome-compatible receivers, including **Shelly devices** for direct device-to-device automations without requiring a hub.

 ## What is BTHome?